 The traveler sees what he sees, the tourist sees what he has come to see.
 Gilbert K. Chesterton

 - You know those tour buses that ferry holidaymakers around, giving them a guided history?
 Why not take one yourself, to discover a lot more about where you live.

 - Likewise, many towns and cities offer guided walking tours.
-These are often taken with trained actors, and good fun.
+These are often taken with trained actors.

-- Live in the UK?
-Apply for a free older person’s bus pass or disabled person’s bus pass.
+- Apply for a free older person’s bus pass or disabled person’s bus pass.
 Both enable you to travel nationwide for free, at off-peak times.
-Discover towns and villages near you, and you don’t even have to bother with getting the car out of the garage.
+Discover towns and villages near you, and you don’t even have to bother with the car.